8cesar/eks-pulumi/README.md

 Both types are deployed by the [Elastic Watcher](https://dev.azure.com/greenflux/Shared/_release?definitionId=54&view=mine&_a=releases) release pipeline.

-Note: Watch use lucene isntead of KQL.
-Be aware that operators like AND, OR will work on Kibana but not as Watch query.
+**<font color="red">Important!</font>** Watches use the Lucene query language instead of the KQL, which is the default in the web version of Elastic.
+Be aware that logical operators (e.g. AND, OR) will need to be CAPITALIZED in the Watch query, otherwise they won't work.
+This is because Lucene is more strict than KQL.

 ### Naming convention